googlearchive/AndroidDrawing/README.md

 # Firebase Drawing for Android

 This Android application demonstrates the use of the Firebase SDK to create a shared drawing canvas.
+It also demonstrates the use of Firebase's offline and disk persistence capabilities.
+These ensure that the app will continue to work even when experiencing intermittent connectivity loss and when the app is restarted.
-Multiple users can run the app and draw on the same canvas.
+Multiple users can run the app and draw on the same or different canvases.
 Line segments are synchronized as the user draws them.

 ![Screenshot](screenshot.png)